 By Cheryl Rade

 The many Pacific Northwest folks fascinated by all things fungi won’t have to wait much longer for the Mount Pisgah Arboretum Mushroom Festival.
-On October 25, this annual event, which began in 1982, will feature hundreds of mushroom species, as well as live music, educational workshops, culinary demonstrations, and guided tours.
+This annual event, which began in 1982, will feature hundreds of mushroom species, as well as live music, educational workshops, culinary demonstrations, and guided tours.

 Brad van Appel, executive director of the Mount Pisgah Arboretum, describes the festival as a big, fun community event with lots of family activities.
 It’s the Arboretum’s largest annual fundraiser (proceeds go toward native habitat stewardship and environmental education) and a collaboration with the Cascade Mycological Society, Lane Community College’s Science Department, and other local organizations.